-This is another expense which may need to be taken into consideration prior to the safari trip, especially if visitors are planning to visit Mombasa, an area with an increased risk of malaria.
+Vaccines are another expense which need to be accounted for in the overall Botswana safari prices, especially if visitors are planning to visit the north of Botswana, an area with an increased risk of malaria.

 Gasoline, tips, souvenirs can also impact a visitors budget.

-For a flight to Kenya from the U.K, it will cost around £800/$1,060 per person, and more from the U.S. Prices can change and are certain to increase during the summer months.
+For a flight to Botswana from the U.K, it will cost around £800/$1,060 per person, and more from the U.S. Prices can change and are certain to increase during the summer months.

 If on a budget, visitors can save two thirds of their daily expenses on transport costs by opting for a car/4×4 rental compared to plane transfers.